-H. AEOCPT
+C. AEOCPT

-It is mandatory that all international students take the American English Oral Communication Proficiency Test (AEOCPT) upon arrival.
+All international students must take the American English Oral Communication Proficiency Test (AEOCPT) upon arrival.
 No international student will be assigned to a teaching assistantship until this test is passed or remediation steps (typically taking English language courses) have been completed.
 More information can be obtained by contacting the Department of Applied Linguistics.

-I. Scholarship and Research Integrity (SARI) Training
+D. Scholarship and Research Integrity (SARI) Training